-- Other Functions of the Audit Committee:
+D. Other Functions of the Audit Committee:

-- Periodically review and evaluate the results of the Institute's Compliance Program to ensure compliance with regulatory reporting requirements of governmental authorities, including timely submission of required reports and review the results of Management's follow-up of any instances of non-compliance.
+- Periodically review and evaluate the results of the university’s Compliance Program to ensure compliance with regulatory reporting requirements of governmental authorities, including timely submission of required reports and review the results of Management's follow-up of any instances of non-compliance.

 - Review the results of compliance audits or examinations conducted by governmental authorities.

-- Provide advice and counsel to the President, Vice President for Finance and Administration, and the Chief Audit Executive.
+- Provide advice and counsel to the President, Senior Vice President for Finance and Administration, and the Chief Audit Executive.